ll.vsql – Half an ORM

 These rules are used for type checking and type inference and for converting the vSQL AST into SQL source code.

-The arguments spec and source have the following meaning:
+Both arguments are template strings (t-strings).
+The arguments spectemplate and source have the following meaning:

-spec specifies the allowed combinations of operand types and the resulting type.
-It consists of the following:
+spectemplate specifies the allowed combinations of operand types and the resulting type.
+Only the interpolations are used; the literal text is ignored (but can be used to make the rule clearer).
+Each interpolation is one of the following:

-The first word in the rule always is the result type.
+The first interpolation in the rule always is the result type.

 Examples:

 Adding this rule to AddAST specifies that the types BOOL and BOOL can be added and the resulting type is INT.
 Note that using + is only syntactic sugar.
-This rule could also have been written as INT BOOL BOOL or even as INT?????BOOL#$%^&*BOOL.
+This rule could also have been written as t"{dt.INT} {dt.BOOL} {dt.BOOL}" or even as t"{dt.INT}?????{dt.BOOL}#$%^&*{dt.BOOL}".

 Note that each rule will only be registered once.
 So the following code: